torchbox/wagtail-wordpress-import/README.md

 [extract_xml_mapping.py](wagtail_wordpress_import/management/commands/extract_xml_mapping.py)

-This command will output a json file inside the json folder at the root of your project.
-The output can help you decide which fields should be included in your import as well as providing a nice short listing of all tags in the xml for reference.
+This command will output a JSON file inside the json folder at the root of your project.
+The output can help you decide which fields should be included in your import as well as providing a nice short listing of all tags in the XLM for reference.

 ## XML File Size Reduction